rust-lang/blog.rust-lang.org/posts/2018-12-21-Procedural-Macros-in-Rust-2018.md

 Each of these flavors of macros can be defined in a crate with `proc-macro = true` [specified in its manifest][manifest].
 When used, a procedural macro is loaded by the Rust compiler and executed as the invocation is expanded.
-This means that Cargo's in control of versioning for procedural macros and you can use them with all same ease of use you'd expect from other Cargo dependencies!
+This means that Cargo is in control of versioning for procedural macros and you can use them with all same ease of use you'd expect from other Cargo dependencies!

 ### Defining a procedural macro

 Each of the three types of procedural macros are [defined in a slightly different fashion][proc-ref], and here we'll single out attribute macros.
-First we'll flag `Cargo.toml`:
+First, we'll flag `Cargo.toml`:

 ```toml